samuelfromm/abag-benchmark-set/README.md

- # QUESTIONS
+ # ISSUES

-- For 1 ID, the MSA generation did not run
+- For 1 ID, 8w90, the MSA generation did not run due to a failure of HHblits
-- For 4 IDs, AADaM does not run properly (i.e. 8r4q,8ezl,8cz8,7tzh there is an with the L chain identifier being the same as the H chain identifier, but the complex fasta lists different identifiers)
+- For 4 IDs, AADaM does not run properly (i.e. 8r4q,8ezl,8cz8,7tzh: the issue is that the L chain identifier output by AADaM is the same as the H chain identifier.
+One could probably fix these manually by looking up the correct L chain identifier in the ground truth PDB file but I decided to ignore this and move on.)
-- [default, norecycles] For 2 IDs, dockq returns an empty dictionary in some cases (i.e. 8hbi,8f8w) (NOTE: This can possibly be fixed)